 IK

-An IK Behavior (beIK) makes an Entity reach a given target with a given body limb.
+An IK Behavior (beIK) makes an Entity reach a given target position with a given body limb.

 IK Behavior in the Behavior Editor